 At LCS, we stand behind the fact that all our PNW varieties have been extensively studied and field tested for consistency and performance across a wide range of environments and conditions long before they ever make their way to the farmer.

-To learn more about our elite PNW varieties, click on the variety name organized by market class on the top right of this page or contact Executive VP and COO Frank Curtis.
+To learn more about our elite PNW varieties, click on the variety name organized by market class on the top right of this page or contact Sales and Marketing Consultant, Frank Curtis.

 To obtain the most accurate technical data possible, ratings and scores are comprised of all available LCS and public research data.
 The results presented on this website may not be an indicator of results you may obtain in your individual location, as local growing conditions — including soil type and weather — may vary.
 All growers are advised to evaluate data from multiple locations and years whenever possible.
 Links to current university data are available on our Performance Data page.